 Emphasis is placed on developing basic speaking, listening, reading and writing skills in the language.
 Frequent review of key vocabulary and gradual introduction to new grammar concepts assure a supportive pace.
 Use of small and large group communicative activities is an integral part of the program.
 Key grammar concepts such as word order, present tense of regular and selected irregular verbs, and plurals of nouns and adjectives are studied in depth.

 Students begin their theatrical experience at Pike in sixth grade.
 In their first year of Theatre, the focus is on building trust and a common vocabulary as well as storytelling and understanding the role of the director.
-In addition to daily skill building activities, students write and perform in two formal scene projects.
+In addition to daily skill building activities, students write and perform in a formal scene project.
 Students also participate as directors for these formal scenes.
 As directors, they practice giving helpful, clear and supportive feedback to actors.
 They end the term with a presentation of scenes for the entire sixth grade and their teachers.

 In the sixth grade, students are immersed in a performance-based music curriculum.
 We use a variety of instruments that work with iPads to create rock bands and learn how to create effective covers of pop songs.
 Through the process of creating cover songs, students learn the basics of music theory and notation.
 Some of the instruments we use include Jamstik+ (guitar that works with iPad), Xkey Air (keyboard that works with iPad), electric basses, and electric drum kits.
 As part of our class, students learn basic skills on all four instruments.
 In addition, they have ample opportunities in school to further explore the instruments outside of class time.
 The term culminates in an in-school performance for their peers.
 These performance experiences help reinforce the value of teamwork, work ethic, and collaboration.